dvklopfenstein/ReactomePy/README.md

 **_Reactome isn't just Biological Pathways!_**

-ReactoJme contains a treasure trove of expert-authored, peer-reviewed knowledgebese of reactions, ingredients of complexes, links to biological models, as well as pathways.
-Explore it today using Python to connect with the entire Reactome knowledgebase loaded into Neo4j
+Reactome contains a _treasure trove_ of expert-authored, peer-reviewed detailed knowledge of reactions, ingredients of molecular complexes, protein-protein interactions, links to biological models, as well as pathways.

+Explore it today using Python.

 ## **Scripts**
   * **No need to have Neo4j running:**